WhyLIM/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Min Li (李旻) received a Bachelor of Science degree from [Soochow University](http://eng.suda.edu.cn/), majoring in bioinformatics, under the tutelage of Professor [Guang Hu](https://www.researchgate.net/profile/Guang-Hu-3), and is currently working as a data engineer in the team of [Dr. Xueli Zhang](https://www.researchgate.net/profile/Xueli-Zhang), PI of [Guangdong Provincial People's Hospital (GDPH)](https://www.gdghospital.org.cn/en/).
+His research interests include but are not limited to: 1) Construction and analysis of interaction networks; 2) Protein molecular modeling and molecular docking; 3) Analysis of single-cell sequencing data; 4) Development of biomarker databases.
 {style="text-align: justify;"}